JohnBra/ngx-form-components/README.md

 This is a collection of simple, stylable form components, which (should be) working on all relevant browsers.
 It is supposed to bridge the issue of some of the HTML 5 inputs (like type: "range") not working on select platforms (e.g. iOS).

+Right now this lib only includes the range input component.
+The plan is to add more components if needed.
+Feel free to open an issue for component/feature requests or contribute with a pull request.

 ## Quick Start

 ### Angular Version